 Tragically, however, he did not live to reach adulthood.

 His grave marker was photographed by the founder of this website in about 2015.
-At that time, the lettering of his name was still visible, but the epitaph at the base was not legible.
+At that time, the lettering of his name was still legible, but the epitaph at the base was not.

 ~ Daughter Susanna (Emerick) Kennell ~

 Daughter Susanna "Susan" Emerick (1868-1935) was born on Aug.
 16, 1868.
 Her birth year also has been given as 1865.

 In about 1891, when she was about age 22, she married 31-year-old Franklin Perry "Frank" Kennell (Aug.
 21, 1859-1942), son of Andrew and Ellen Kennell.

 Their offspring of 11 children included Hobart James Kennell, Irvin Endrew Kennell, Bertha Grace Weimer, Florence E. Sturtz, Lulu Kennell, Jesse Kennell, Naomi Marie Emerick, Cora Ann Boyer and Edna Kennell, plus two who died young, prior to 1900.

 The family's dwelling-place was on a farm in Southampton Township in 1900-1930, considered the community of Gladdens.

 Frank was known for his prowess in boiling maple sugar, and in March 1917 the Meyersdale Republican reported that he had already produced 12 gallons of syrup.
 In 1923, Frank's name again was in print in the Republican when "hauling mining props to the Rowe Bros. mines near Wellersburg."